sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 4. Kubelet - Agent that communicates with the big boi master
 5. kube-proxy: Network agent, overlays network routes.

-Kubernetes has some Runetime Objects, such as
+Kubernetes has some Runtime Objects, such as

 1. Pods
 2. Deployments